robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 tests.

 .. tip:: Modifiers are taken into use from the command line exactly the same
          way as listeners_.
-See the `Taking listeners into use`_ section for more information and examples.
+See the `Registering listeners from command line`_ section for more information and examples.

-.. note:: Prior to Robot Framework 3.2 pre-run modifiers were executed
-          after other configuration.

 __ `Specifying library to import`_
 __ `Supported conversions`_